billcoding/validator/README.md

 # validator

-A simple struct validator written in Go
+A struct validator written in Golang